abcdesktopio/docs/opsdocs/docs/contribute/overview.md

 kubectl apply -f http-router.yaml -n $NAMESPACE
 ```

-Do not set the abcdesktop namespace as the namepsace in `kubectl` command line
+Do not hard-code the abcdesktop namespace as the namespace in `kubectl` command lines

 ```
 kubectl apply -f http-router.yaml -n abcdesktop